DevToolKits.app

 ^https?://[\w/:%#\$&\?\(\)~\.=\+\-]+$

-Test with DevToolKits
+Test Your Patterns with DevToolKits

-• View capture group contents instantly.
+• View a list of capture group contents.

 Related Tools